CrackedPolishedBlackstoneBricksMC/voldeloom/quat_notes/csvs and srgs.md

 # `forge-1.5.2-7.8.1.738-src.zip`, `forge/fml/conf/` directory

-looks the same as forge 1.4.7 at first blush.
+Also looks the same as forge 1.4.7 at first blush.

 (it's worth mentioning that forge 1.5 is when mods started being distributed with their fields/methods in SRGs, instead of proguarded.)

 # `forge-1.6.4-9.11.1.1345-src.zip`, `forge/fml/conf/` directory

-`joined.srg` annotates each line with a `#C` or `#S` if they're client-only or server-only. classes, fields, methods, even the weird packages thing are all annotated.
+`joined.srg` now annotates each line with a `#C` or `#S` if they're client-only or server-only. classes, fields, methods, even the weird packages thing are all annotated.

 > `CL: abs net/minecraft/src/ColorizerFoliage #C`

-other than that i don't see much different.
+`fields.csv` also seems to be Weird and includes different values in `side`. `0` might be client-only and `2` might be merged, but there's only a handful of things in side `1` and all but one are actually a *duplicate* of a different field in the file.

 # (the one i've been putting off cause i think it'll be wacky) `forge-1.2.5-3.4.9.171-src.zip`, `forge/conf` directory